mbbx6spp/funalgebra/README.md

 The above example just shows us the ability for us to run functions on underlying "wrapped" values effortlessly.
-Using functional techniques we have more focus on the underlying, more "honest" values, than is popular in OO style programming.
-Allowing us to keep more focus on the problem domain we are trying to solve rather than doing gymnastics to workaround the inflexible class hierarchies or large surface area object interfaces.
+Using functional techniques we have more focus on the underlying, more "honest" values, than is *popular* in OO style programming.
+This allows us to keep more focus on the problem domain we are trying to solve rather than doing gymnastics to workaround inflexible class hierarchies, large surface area object interfaces, throwing (and on the consuming end, catching) exceptions, which are popular programming styles in mainstream OO langauges.

 Promoting functions to first class citizens means we can think about computational abstraction not just data abstraction.
 How is this?
 In a